mattermost/docs/source/administration/liveness-check.rst

 These probes can be configured to verify core features, including sending and receiving messages, joining channels, pinging a login page, and searching of users and channels.

-The project is contributed by the Mattermost open-source community.
+The project is contributed by the Mattermost open source community.
 Suggestions and contributions for the project are welcome.